What Is a VPN?

 Free VPNs are just as safe as paid ones.

 If you aren't paying, you are the product.
 Many free VPNs sell your data or bandwidth.
-A reputable paid VPN is the only way to ensure your data stays private.
+A verified paid VPN is the only way to ensure your data stays private.

 A VPN will always slow down your speed.

-Modern protocols like WireGuard (NordLynx) make speed drops unnoticeable.
+Modern protocols like WireGuard and NordLynx make speed drops unnoticeable.
 In fact, a VPN can increase speed if your ISP is throttling your connection.

 When Should You Use a VPN?